Estonia's contribution to rebuilding Afghanistan

 Estonia's special mission and civil officials in Afghanistan

 Estonia’s Special Representative for Afghanistan and Pakistan is Väino Reinart.
-As of August 2013 the charges d’affaires of the Republic of Estonia in Afghanistan is Risto Roos.

 In addition to a diplomatic representative in Kabul, Estonia has also filled (2008-2012) the position of Health Thematic Head for the British-led Helmand Province Provincial Reconstruction Team (PRT) located in Lashkar Gah.
-The role of the Estonian health care expert is to co-ordinate the development co-operation projects of Estonia and other countries and advise the Helmand Province local government on developing its health care system.
+The role of the Estonian health care expert was to co-ordinate the development co-operation projects of Estonia and other countries and advise the Helmand Province local government on developing its health care system.
 Argo Parts, Anu Raisma, Priit Paju and Siim Nemvalts have all served as the Health Thematic Head.